tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 Explain that we will continue to iterate on this example throughout the lesson to add more functionality.

+---

 ### 3. Students Do: Build a Basic Contract (15 min)

 In this exercise, students will use their data type cheat sheet to build a basic contract that stores simple variables that represent a rewards/bank account balance.

-Explain to the class that by the end of today, we will have to build a simple joint savings account, and that tomorrow, we will add special features like a timelock based on a threshold.
+Explain to the class that by the end of today, we will have to build a simple joint savings account, and that next class, we will add special features like a `timelock` based on a threshold.

 **Instructions:**